RHEcosystemAppEng/dbaas-operator/README.md

 * Verify the go installation is successful

 ### Registration on MongoDB Atlas
-* Navigate to https://www.mongodb.com/cloud/atlas/register and complete the registration with Red Hat email.
+* Navigate to https://www.mongodb.com/cloud/atlas/register and complete the registration.
-* Request Jianrong Zhang for adding you to the AppEng MongoDB Atlas account.
+* Request your organization's MongoDB Atlas administrator for adding you to your MongoDB Atlas account.
 * When you receive the AppEng MongoDB Atlas account invitation, accept it.
 * After invitation is accepted, capture the API Keys and credentials
   * Invoke dialog: Mongo console -> Access Manager -> Organization Access -> Create API Key